tabalren/PoA-Blockchain-Development/README.md

 - After downloading the tools archive, open your "Downloads" folder, and you will find a file named geth-alltools-darwin-amd64-1.9.7-a718daa6.tar.gz in OS X.
 Note: the last numbers in the filename could vary depending on the last built available.

-- Decompress the archive in the location of your preference in your computer's hard drive, and rename the containing folder as Blockchain-Tools or any other name you prefer.
+- Decompress the archive in the location of your preference in your computer's hard drive, and rename the containing folder as Blockchain-Dev or any other name you prefer.
 I recommend using a location that can be easily accessed from the terminal window like the user's home directory.

 ## Now it's time to start building your own blockchain!

 #### The following steps can be followed by Mac users.

 1. Open your Terminal and navigate to the folder where you downloaded your GoEthereum app.
-In my case, the folder was called Blockchain-Tools.
+In my case, the folder was called Blockchain-Dev.

 Now, you will generate two new nodes with new account addresses that will serve as our pre-approved sealer addresses.